7 Best Renters Insurance Companies in Iowa 2025

 Iowa renters can take advantage of four potential discounts from Allstate.

-• 55 and retired.
-People who are 55 or older and retired can save as much as 25% on their renters insurance premium.
+• 55 and retired: People 55 or older and retired can save as much as 25% on their renters insurance premiums.

 Allstate Renters Insurance Pros & Cons